 Before we get started, keep in mind that what works for me might not be best for everyone.
 Again, head over to our full guide on how to use self-tanning lotion to get all the details on everything you need to know about sunless tanning.

 Also, before you get started at all, you should be ready to take it easy for at least the next 4-6 hours.
 This means no getting wet, working up a sweat, or doing anything that could remove any self-tanner from your skin.
 I’ll touch on this more when we get there.

 I always start by taking a shower and giving myself a good scrub.
 Keeping your skin freshly exfoliated is the key to getting an even tan all over your skin.
 Normally, I love how oil-based scrubs leave my skin feeling so moisturized.
 Before I self-tan, sadly, I use a non-oil-based wash I keep on hand to leave my skin fresh and dry for my self-tanner.

 (image from dhresource.com)

-I know some people do put other lotions on right after they shower, but personally, I like knowing there’s nothing getting in between my self tanner and my skin.
+I know some people do put other lotions on right after the shower, but personally, I like knowing there’s nothing getting in between my self-tanner and my skin.

 I also highly recommend getting a mitt.
-With a mitt, you get to worry less about streaks and getting self tanner all over your hands and nails as you’re applying product.
+With a mitt, you get to worry less about streaks and getting a self-tanner all over your hands and nails as you’re applying product.

 (image from xonoelle.com)

-After I’m all done applying the lotion, I take my towel and wipe off product from places I don’t want getting too dark.
+After I’m all done applying the lotion, I take my towel and wipe off the product from places I don’t want to get too dark.
 This definitely includes my knees and elbows.
 And since I take off my mitt for my face, I make sure to give my palms, nails, and between my fingers a good wipe.

 Dry (and stay dry!)